-Look for a place to ride out the storm, such as a room with no windows.
+Look for a place to ride out the storm, such as a closet or a room with no windows.

 Weather Radio or Smartphone Weather Alerts

-You’ll want to know what’s going on outside while you’re hunkered-down in the closet.
-This is the one I use.
+You’ll want to know what’s going on outside while you’re hunkered down in the closet.

 Here’s a link to the National Hurricane Center so you can monitor the storm.

-- Make a plan with friends and family to check in on social media in case your phone dies.
+- Make a plan with friends and family to check in on social media in case you can’t be reached by phone.

 - If you’re going to a shelter, be aware that many will not accept animals.
 For this reason, you’ll need to find a place for your pets.
 ABOVE ALL, DO NOT LEAVE THEM BEHIND!
 Yes, I’m hollering.

 - Check on the old folks.
 To be sure, this can be really scary for them, too.